songlab-cal/contact-geometry/self_contacts/README.txt

 1) Place a text file of pdb chains in pdb_lists/.
 The file abb8330_Data_S1.txt is the list we use and is the same as in the earlier work by Polizzi and DeGrado.
 If you make a new file, follow the same format.
 The comment lines are not required, but any comment lines should start with #.

+2) Place pdb files in data/raw_structs/

-2) Run unique_pdbs.py after changing the first line to point to your list
+3) Run unique_pdbs.py after changing the first line to point to your list

-3) Set the path to probe and reduce in probe_extraction.py
+4) Set the path to probe and reduce in probe_extraction.py

-4) Run reduce_all.py
+5) Run reduce_all.py

-5) Run probe_all.py after changing line 5 to point to your list of chains.
+6) Run probe_all.py after changing line 5 to point to your list of chains.

-6) Run extract_all.py
+7) Run extract_all.py

-7) Run combine_dicts.py
+8) Run combine_dicts.py

-8) Run contact_reader.py
+9) Run contact_reader.py

 This will output unaligned contacts to data/contacts for each contact type and each choice of h-bonding and sidechain-bonding True and False, as pickle files.
 The pickle files each are a tuple with two elements.
 The first element is NxMx3, where N is the number of observations.